 Sustainability Advisory Committee

-Below is the SAC's first Annual Report, which summarizes the committee's recommendations for incorporating sustainability into City operations, and how to best engage Albany's citizens in sustainability issues.
+SAC is tasked to provide an annual report to the City's Mayor and to its Common Council.
+Below is SAC's first Annual Report, which summarizes the Committee's recommendations for incorporating sustainability into City operations, and how to best engage Albany's citizens in sustainability issues.

 Sustainability Advisory Committee Members

 Peter Fleischer is a Strategy Consultant with the Urban School Food Alliance.